osteele/blog.osteele.com/_posts/2007-08-11-marvins-cake.md

 I think they did an amazing job.

 I suggested the "zero to infinity" since it's what you get if you turn "80" sideways.
-I had in mind a "zero" over the "lazy" eight, [tex]0 \atop \infty[/tex], but I think it's more readable as it was translated through two phone calls into the image above.
+I had in mind a "zero" over the "lazy" eight, $0 \atop \infty$, but I think it's more readable as it was translated through two phone calls into the image above.